jonathan-vella/microsoft-sovereign-cloud-brain-trek/docs/introduction.md

 ## Purpose

-This document outlines a structured learning path for sales and technical professionals to develop expertise in Microsoft's Sovereign Cloud offerings, Azure Local for edge computing, and leveraging AI at the edge with Retrieval-Augmented Generation (RAG).
+This document outlines the **Microsoft Sovereign Cloud Brain Trek** – a comprehensive, structured learning path for architects and solutions professionals to develop deep expertise in sovereign cloud technologies, hybrid infrastructure, and edge AI.

 The skilling plan provides: